Coin cleaning: Methods

-Listed below are some examples of how coins are cleaned.
+Listed below are some examples of how coins are (or were) cleaned.
 Coins with untouched original surfaces are generally more desirable than those that have been cleaned, although lightly cleaned coins with no damage done may still receive a normal coin grade.
 Improper cleaning can result in a coin's surface being damaged beyond repair, which is why expert attention is needed for potentially valuable coins.
 If a coin is shown to be damaged by cleaning then it will be marked as "Improperly Cleaned" or have a problem description by grading services.

 Shipwreck finds

-All items involved in shipwreck finds are documented and photographed in their before and after state to study any changes made by the restoration process.
-The cleaning process involves desalination in order to remove harmful salts that include chlorides.
+Coins involved in shipwreck finds are usually documented and photographed in their before and after state to study any changes made by the restoration process.
+While the cleaning process involves desalination in order to remove harmful salts that include chlorides, any potential damage depends on the type of metal the coin was originally minted in.
+Sea water is very corrosive and destructive to silver or copper coins, their value is determined by their original condition as raised and by the conservation process.
+Gold coins on the other hand survive better underwater making their conservation process easier.
 In the case of the Sveti Pavao shipwreck, the items involved were isolated in a polypropylene net and placed in tap water.
 The tap water was then exchanged and monitored until it was finally replaced by distilled water towards the end of the process.
 The items involved are then dried, and cleaned differently depending on the base metal of the object.
-Sea water is very corrosive and destructive to silver coins, their value is determined by their original condition as raised and by the conservation process.
-Gold coins on the other hand survive better underwater making their conservation process easier.

-Coins recovered from shipwrecks likely hold an appeal as historical artifacts that can be given the marketable status of "treasure".
-These coins have an added value only if they are determined to be genuine, as a majority of collectors do not want to own an illegal coin subject to seizure.
+Third party coin grading services such as Numismatic Guaranty Company will apply a special label called "shipwreck effect" (rather than a "cleaned" remark) for those that show signs of corrosion or other damage.
+These labels are only given to coins that are "obtained through the least invasive means possible and recovered in an archaeologically sound manner in which the history of the wreck is preserved."
+In terms of value, coins recovered from shipwrecks likely hold an appeal as historical artifacts that can be given the marketable status of "treasure".
+These coins only have an added value if they are determined to be genuine, as a majority of collectors do not want to own an illegal coin subject to seizure.
 The largest supply of American mint state gold coins have been recovered from shipwrecks in grades previously unknown to collectors.